Last Updated on May 4, 2022 by Letícia Melo

 ---|---|---|---|

-The table data was taken from Pordata.
-Population data are from the 2021 Census, data referring to foreigners are from the 2020 National Institute of Statistics.
+The table data was taken from Pordata (as of June 2023).
+Data referring to foreigners are from the 2020 National Institute of Statistics.

 Algarve

-Furthermore, it is the Portuguese region with the highest percentage of foreigners per population.
+Furthermore, the Portuguese region has the highest percentage of foreigners per population.
 Officially, a total of 23.6% of the inhabitants in the Algarve are foreigners.

 And in some specific zones, this percentage is even higher.
 See the table below: